The Danish New Music Academy

 Anja Nedremo is a Norwegian saxophonist.
 She had her debut in 2018 from the Royal Academy of Music in Aarhus, where she now teaches.
 She performs and produces concerts internationally with several ensembles including NJYD, another of Denmark’s leading new music ensembles, of which she is a founding member.
 She has won numerous competitions and scholarships, such as the Sonning talent prize, the Norwegian Ticon prize, and Aennchen and Egil Harby’s fond.

 James Black is a composer and performer from the UK.
 After studies at the University of Oxford, they held their debut concert from the Royal Danish Academy of Music in 2018, and they have since gone on to receive multiple prizes and scholarships such as the Pelle Prize and the Carl Nielsen Talent prize.
 In 2020 they received the large working grant from the Danish Arts Foundation.
-They have also been working for the Royal Academy as a workshop leader for the Pulsar festival, and their music is performed worldwide.
+They are currently artistic director of Klang festival - Denmark's largest festival for experimental music.